lcoghill/phyloboost/README.md

 </pre>

 A prebuilt list of model organisms can be found [here](http://figshare.com/articles/model_organisms_txt/1000716).
 In this case, model organisms are described as any node (not subtree) having >100 clusters or more than 10,000 sequences.
 In order for this script to function it uses an SQL database for speed concerns.
 This can be an import of the [Phylota SQL database](http://www.phylota.net/pb/Download/) with the addition of 1 extra table.
 The additional table is called "taxid" and is an import of the [NCBI tab-deliminted dump](ftp://ftp.ncbi.nih.gov/pub/taxonomy/gi_taxid_nucl.dmp.gz) of all NCBI GI values and their corresponding TI values.
 The easiest way to import this data is to convert the file to a .csv file, you can use [this script]() to do so, and then import the csv file into MySQL.

+<a name="build-alignments"></a>
+####**i: <i>build-alignments</i>**

+Accepts a set of FASTA files as input built by <i>get-clusters.py</i>.
+It then takes those files and builds a MUSCLE alignment (more options coming later) for each file.
+Alignments can be filtered based on the density of each column.
+For example, if <i>density = 0.25</i>, any column in the alignment that has a density less than 25%, that is has "-" characters in more than 25% of it's values will be removed from the alignment.
+This feature can be turned off by setting <i>density = 0</i>.

+Secondarily this script will output some very basic statistics for each FASTA file aligned to a CSV file sum-stats.csv.

 <a name="build-trees"></a>
 ####**vi: <i>build-trees</i>**